Creating queries in Azure Cognitive Search

 If you're familiar with query types and composition, you might remember that the parameters on a query request depend on field attributes in an index.
 For example, only fields marked as searchable and retrievable can be used in queries and search results.
 When setting the search, filter, and orderby parameters in your request, you should check attributes to avoid unexpected results.

-In the portal screenshot below of the hotels sample index, only the last two fields "LastRenovationDate" and "Rating" can be used in an "$orderby" only clause.
+In the portal screenshot below of the hotels sample index, only the last two fields "LastRenovationDate" and "Rating" are sortable, a requirement for use in an "$orderby" only clause.

 Index definition for the hotel sample